polhenarejos/picokeys-docs/docs/picokeyapp/firmware.md

 If the firmware update fails:

 - Do not unplug the device immediately
-- Follow any instructions shown by PicoKeyApp
+- Follow any instructions shown by PicoKey App
 - If the device enters BOOTSEL / RESCUE mode, retry the update

 If recovery is not possible or behavior is unclear, open a ticket at: